apache/arrow/cpp/examples/minimal_build/README.md

 ## Statically-linked builds

-Static linking the Arrow libraries may require extra steps depending on your build configuration.
-If you are using either `-DARROW_JEMALLOC=ON`, `-DARROW_MIMALLOC=ON`, or if any dependency is built in `BUNDLED` mode, then some extra steps are needed to produce a statically linked build.
-We've provided an example build configuration here with CMake that uses the `arrow_bundled_dependencies` static library produced by the Arrow build system.
+We've provided an example build configuration here with CMake to show how to create a statically-linked executable .

 To run it on Linux, you can use the above Docker image: